kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 So we start by telling the program that the fasta file is GCF_023373825.1_ASM2337382v1_chromosomes.fa and that we want the sequence names to start with "Chromosome".
 The rename function adds numbers, and we redirect the output (the renamed assembly) to the temp file.

 But now our fasta headers look something like this: `>Chromosome1 Bactrocera dorsalis isolate Fly_Bdor chromosome 1, ASM2337382v1, whole genome shotgun sequence`.
-To get rid of everything after >Chromosome#, we tell awk to read the temp file line-by-line, and for lines with whitespace (like the spaces our fasta headers) to only keep the first item separated by a space ($1), and redirect the output to GCF_023373825.1_ASM2337382v1_chromosomes_renamed.fa.
+To get rid of everything after >Chromosome#, we tell awk to read the temp file line-by-line, and for lines with whitespace (like the spaces in our fasta headers) to only keep the first item separated by a space ($1), and redirect the output to GCF_023373825.1_ASM2337382v1_chromosomes_renamed.fa.

 Finally the temp file is deleted.